TEAMMATES/teammates/docs/development.md

      `InstructorCourseDetailsPageUiTest` standalone first because you would need to login to test accounts for the first time.
 Do note that the GAE daily quota is usually not enough to run the full test suite, in particular for accounts with no billing enabled.

+#### Notes on Gmail API
+1. We need to set up the Gmail API because our test suite uses the Gmail API to access Gmail accounts used for testing (these accounts are specified in `test.properties`) to confirm that those accounts receive the expected emails from TEAMMATES.
+1. This setup is needed only when testing against the staging server because no actual emails are sent by the dev server and therefore delivery of emails is not tested when testing against the dev server.
+1. While we only show how to use the Gmail API with the TEAMMATES project in Google Cloud Console, it is also possible to use the Gmail API with any other Google Cloud Platform project and use the credentials in our project.

 ## Running client scripts